Paul D. Wilke

 It's different today than when I was a kid growing up in the 1980s.
 Kids now find a dizzying array of online entertainment options that eat away their free time.
-To be fair, even many adults who remember a simpler time before the Net cannot escape its siren song.
+Even many adults who remember a simpler time before the Net often struggle to escape its pull.
 Reading as a pastime is sliding down the list of things to do for all age groups.

 This creates a curious demographic, what playwright Richard Foreman called "Pancake People," or those "...spread wide and thin as we connect with that vast network of information accessed by the mere touch of a button."
 Pancake people trade depth for breadth, knowing a little bit about a lot while lacking the concentration to go any deeper.